Find members by call or SKCC number:

 A two hour event, to be held on the second Friday of each month from 2200Z through 2359Z.

-The inagural event will be on September 9th.
+The inaugural event will be on September 9th.
 Please see the SKSA homepage for more details.

 Our second new event will be Oceania QRS Saunter (OQS)